paritytech/capi/Readme.md

   <a href="">Roadmap</a> &nbsp;·&nbsp;
   <a href="">Contributing</a>
 </h4>
+-->

 Capi (Chain API) is a TypeScript toolkit for crafting interactions with Substrate-based chains.

-It offers low-level utilities and a high-level functional effect system to abstract over a range of use cases.
-Using Capi's standard library of effects, you can easily and intuitively interact with any Substrate-based chain while also following best practices and achieving optimal performance.
+Capi consists of utilities and a high-level functional effect system which abstract over a range of use cases.
+Using Capi's standard library of effects, you can interact with any Substrate-based chain while also following best practices and achieving optimal performance.

 ⚠️ Capi is a work in progress.
 It is fraught with edge cases and `TODO` comments.
-If joining the Capi / Apps Framework team interests you, please reach out to<!--INSERT EMAIL ADDR HERE-->.
+If joining the Capi / Apps Framework team interests you, please reach out to TODO<!--INSERT EMAIL ADDR HERE-->.

 ## Quick Start

-> For a complete introduction, please refer to [the official Capi documentation](#).
+> For a complete introduction, please refer to [(TODO) Capi documentation](#).

 ### Setup

+> For now, follow the instructions in [the testing section](#testing).

 If you're using [Deno](https://deno.land/), simply import via the `denoland/x` specifier.